efthimisVaf/supermarket/README.md

 + vatTarrif (number) - The product VAT category
 + unit (number) - The product unit of measurement category
 + price (number) - The product price
-+ brand (JSON object) - JSON object representing the product brand properties
++ brand (JSON object) - JSON object representing the product brand properties, insert brand's id only if you want to use an already existing brand

 + Request (application/json)